artic-network/amplicon-nf/docs/output.md

 <summary>Output files</summary>

 - `<SAMPLE>/`
-  - `<SAMPLE>_amplicon-nf_sample-report.html`: a standalone sample report that can be viewed in your web browser, one report is generated sample provided in the samplesheet.
+  - `<SAMPLE>_amplicon-nf_sample-report.html`: a standalone sample report that can be viewed in your web browser, one report is generated for each sample provided in the samplesheet.

 </details>